hitoshi-watase/sercrod/docs/reference/directives/ws-send.md

 The attribute value of `*ws-send` is an expression that is evaluated at click time, not at render time:

-- On each click, Nablla calls:
+- On each click, Sercrod calls:

   - `this.eval_expr(expr, scope, { el: work, mode: "ws-send", $event: e })`